 The drug Formulary, also known as a Preferred Drug List or PDL, is an approved list of Prescription Drugs that are covered by this Contract.
 The Formulary includes drugs for a variety of disease states and conditions.
 Periodically, the Formulary is reviewed and updated to assure that the most current and clinically appropriate drug therapies are being used.
 Sometimes it is Medically Necessary for a Member to use a drug that is not on the Formulary.
-When this occurs, the prescribing Provider may request an exception for coverage through our Member Services department.
-For a list of covered drugs please visit Ambetter.CoordinatedCareHealth.com or contact our Member Services department.
+When this occurs, the prescribing Provider may request an exception for coverage through Member Services.
+For a list of covered drugs please visit Ambetter.CoordinatedCareHealth.com or contact Member Services.